kylegilman/video-embed-thumbnail-generator/readme.txt

 == Upgrade Notice ==

+= 4.6.1 =
+It's safe to update.
+The plugin is still completely free until version 5.0.
+Video.js users will notice an updated player design.

 = 4.6 =
 It's safe to update.
 The plugin is still completely free until version 5.0.
 Video.js users will notice an updated player design.

-= 4.5.6 =
-Some advanced features will be converted to premium add-ons in the future.
-More info in the support forum.

 = 4.5.2 =
 This is probably the last completely free major release.
 Some advanced features will be converted to premium add-ons in the future.
 More info in the support forum.